CarlaCarolina1/serenity-legacy/CARLA_WEBSITE_MASTER_CHECKLIST.md

 - Email test: Notifications sent correctly
 - User test: Forms are easy to use
 - Mobile test: Forms work on mobile
+- **FUNCTIONALITY TEST:** All forms must actually submit data and send real emails.
+No placeholder forms, no fake submissions.

 **Review Checkpoint:** ✅ Contact forms working before adding other lead generation features

 **Notes:**
+- **CRITICAL:** All contact forms must be fully functional - they must actually submit data to the backend and send real email notifications to Carla.
+No placeholder forms, no fake data.
 - Popup disclaimer is MANDATORY and must be clear
 - Email notifications should include all form data
 - Forms should be mobile-friendly
 - Store submissions for CRM integration later
+- Gmail notifications run through the async worker + OAuth credentials (never SMTP passwords)

 ## **Module 2: Lead Capture (Frontend + Backend)**